Module 12: Landlord Access, Documentation & Record-Keeping – LandlordPass

 Frequently Asked Questions

 If the notice is valid and the reason is reasonable, the tenant must allow access.
-If they block you, document it and pursue RTB dispute resolution if needed.
-Do not force entry — that makes the situation worse.
+If they block you, document the refusal and apply to the RTB for an order of entry if needed.
+Do not force entry — that makes the situation worse and puts you in breach of the RTA.
 (RTA s.29.)

-Usually not, unless the tenant agreed in advance to receive notices by text and you can prove that agreement.
-Use written notice delivered to the door, mailed, or emailed (with documented consent for email service).
-(Policy Guideline 12.)
+Generally no, unless the tenant agreed in advance to receive notices by text and you can prove that agreement.
+Use written notice delivered to the door, mailed, or emailed (with documented prior written consent for email service).
+(RTA s.89; Policy Guideline 12.)

 Suspicion alone does not create an emergency.
 Give proper 24-hour written notice with a reasonable purpose — “scheduled condition inspection” — and document what you find with photos and notes.

 Keep a detailed entry log: date, time in and out, who was present, what was done.
 If the tenant is not home, consider bringing a witness.
-Take a brief video showing the unit condition as you enter and leave.
+Take a brief video showing the unit condition as you enter and leave — this is your strongest defence.

 Yes.
-The strata may give you notice, but you must give the tenant your own written notice of entry.
+The strata gives you notice, but you must give the tenant your own written notice of entry at least 24 hours in advance.
 Attach the strata notice to yours.
 Keep both in the tenancy file.

 You can photograph the condition of the unit — walls, floors, appliances, fixtures.
-Do not photograph personal belongings unnecessarily.
-Keep the scope limited to the purpose of entry.
+Keep the scope relevant to the purpose of the entry.
+Avoid photographing personal belongings unnecessarily, as this can raise privacy concerns and may be raised at the RTB.

-Keep core documents for the duration of the tenancy plus 6-7 years.
-This covers both the BC limitation period and CRA requirements.
+Keep core documents for the duration of the tenancy plus 6–7 years.
+This covers both the BC Limitation Act period and CRA requirements for rental income records (Form T776).
 Screening records can be destroyed 2 years after the tenancy ends for privacy reasons.